usebedrock/bedrock/README.md

 ## Choices

 * Jade as a template language
-* Freedom of SCSS framework, but we are supposing you are starting from Bootstrap, Foundation or your own framework
+* Freedom of SCSS framework

 ## Installation and usage

 * First, make sure you have Node installed
-* Install the project's dependencies: `$ npm install`
+* Install the project's dependencies: `npm install`
-* To run the prototype: `$ npm start`.
+* To run the prototype: `gulp`.
 All files are automatically compiled before they are served.

 ## Running specific Gulp tasks

 This project uses an npm script to trigger Gulp.
-To run a specific Gulp task, run `$ npm run gulp TASK_NAME`.
+To run a specific Gulp task, run `npm TASK_NAME`.

 ## Deploying the prototype

-Before deploying the prototype to a remote server, make sure you run `$ npm run build` to generate the required CSS, HTML, JS and fonts.
+Before deploying the prototype to a remote server, make sure you run `gulp build` to generate the required CSS, HTML, JS and fonts.

 ## Icon font compilation

 ### Installing dependencies

-* OSX: `$ brew install fontforge eot-utils` and `$ gem install fontcustom`
+* OSX: `brew install fontforge eot-utils` and `gem install fontcustom`
 * Linux/Windows: to be investigated!

 ### Compiling the font

-To compile the icon font based on the SVG icons, run `$ npm run icon-font`.
+To compile the icon font based on the SVG icons, run `gulp icon-font`.

 ## License